sublimetext-io/docs.sublimetext.io/docs/README.md

 actionText: Documentation
 actionLink: guide/
 ---
-The Sublime Text Unofficial Documentation is a community effort at documenting the [Sublime Text](https://sublimetext.com/) editor.
+The Sublime Text Community Documentation is a community effort at documenting the [Sublime Text](https://sublimetext.com/) editor.
 It was started by [Guillermo López-Anglada](https://github.com/guillermooo) in 2010